NickBaker11/lightsaber-memory-game/README.md

 # Lightsaber Memory Game
 This website will be intervactive for the user through the use of a fun memory game that they can play.
-It is based around a sequence of couloured 'lightsabers' which will activate (light up) and then deactivate, in a particular order.
-The user will then be required to memorise and then successfully copy the sequence by clicking on the correct lightsaber.
-If the user follows the correct pattern then they will be successful and the next level be unlocked.
+It is based around a sequence of coloured 'lightsabers' which will activate (light up) and then deactivate, in a particular order.
+The user will be required to memorise and then successfully copy the sequence by clicking on the correct lightsabers in the correct order.
+If the user follows the correct pattern then they will be successful, an akert will pop up and tell them so and the next level be unlocked.
+If unseuccessful, a different alert will pop up encouraging the user to try again.

 There will be additional intervactivity where the user can input their name which will be displayed whilst they play.
 They will also be able to change between two background themes- Light or Dark Side.